Table of Contents

 Mainly children affected by Henoch-Schönlein Purpura

-HSP is more common among the whites compared to African Americans.
-The disease is preceded by an URTI or GIT infection for 1-3 weeks in half to two-thirds of the patients.
-Most patients present with rashes, gastrointestinal symptoms, and joint pains.
+HSP is more common among whites than African Americans in the United States.
+It is preceded by an URTI or GIT infection for 1–3 weeks in half to two-thirds of patients.
+Most patients also present with rashes, gastrointestinal symptoms, and joint pains.

 Etiology of HSP

 The etiology of the disease is multifactorial with three main factors being incriminated:

 - Autoimmune/antigenic. (reportedly, upper respiratory tract, pharyngeal, and gastrointestinal infections occur in more than 75% of cases)

 Infections that may precede the development of HSP: